NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 This was a small page and script to calculate the months from the 20/02/2009.
 It took a while because I didn't have much experience in creating dom directly from javascript and using the Date from JS.

+### Day 17: January 21, 2022

+**Today's Progress**:
+Complete just one exercises from AlgoExpert.
+The 'Number of ways to make a change' and start creating the app for the wedding page.

+**Thoughts:**
+The exercise required some dynamic programming which I may be a bit weak and should improve.
+Start creating the app for the wedding.
+I will use the Nx in order to build the app in angular and nestJs for the BE.

 <!--

 ### Day 0: February 30, 2016 (Example 2)